Mec-iS/fullstack-nanodegree-conference/README.md

 ## Task 4

 ### Design:
-I implemented Memcache for featured speakers at line 567 in `conference.py`, inside `_createSessionObject()`.
-After a session is put in the datastore the script checks if the speaker has more than one session in that conference.
+I implemented Memcache for featured speakers as a Task inside `_createSessionObject()`.
+After a session is put in the datastore the Task checks if the speaker has more than one session in that conference.
 As a key for Memcache I choosed a string like `{websafeConferenceKey}:featured`, to specify that is referred to featured speakers of a given Conference.

 ## Endpoint:
 `conference/{websafeConferenceKey}/featuredSpeaker` > `conference.getFeaturedSpeaker`

 ## Comment:
-The endpoint serves exclusively from the cache.<br>
 I created a custom message class to handle the message (`model.FeaturedSpeakerMessage`) and a custom form class (`model.FeaturedSpeakerForm`), so the endopoint returns a structure with the Conference key and a 'featured' property containing the Conference key and the list of featured speakers with relative sessions.

-There could be a problem of memcache expiration, because it could be possible that featured speakers are not loaded in memcache if any user created a Session recently;
-I try a workaround with setting a quite long period of expiration.
-As far as I know with my experience with GAE It can be solved by setting a proper expiration time, based on observations about the loads of the app (e.g. empirically, how often the cache get set usually during production time).
-Or a cron job that periodically add to the cache the  `{websafeConferenceKey}:featured` key with proper values taken from the datastore.